techreturners/introduction-to-test-doubles-javascript/activities/activity_3.md

 The `sendBubbleTeaOrderRequestEmail` function on line 7 doesn't return anything.

-The `sendBubbleTeaOrderRequestEmail()` function is a command type method.
+The `sendBubbleTeaOrderRequestEmail()` function is a command type.

-A Command is a word used to describe methods that don’t have a return value, but they perform an action which changes a system’s state.
+A Command is a word used to describe functions that don’t have a return value, but they perform an action which changes a system’s state.

-There is no way to test if the method worked as expected if nothing is being returned from it.
+There is no way to test if the function worked as expected if nothing is being returned from it.

 Also, we don't really want to use the actual `bubble_tea_messenger` in our unit tests, since we don't want to be sending actual emails everytime we run our tests.